jwhitehurst37/writing_sample/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 ==========================================
-Yet Profound, the Wells of Deep Memory
+Yet Profound, the Wells of Deep Memory: How Patrick Pearse Tapped Memories of CÚ CHULAINN

-HOW PATRICK PEARSE TAPPED MEMORIES OF CÚ CHULAINN
 ==========================================

 Project Description